Vaccine adverse event: Canada

 Quebec has a legal process to compensate certain forms of vaccination injuries; the program was set up by statute in 1985, and its first awards were made in 1988.

 On 10 December 2020, the nations was made aware via an op-ed published in the Globe and Mail that "Canada needs to prepare for rare but serious health problems resulting from [Covid-19] vaccination" by, inter alia, the Honourable Dr Jane Philpott, former cabinet member and Dean of the Faculty of Health Sciences of Queen's University.
-The authors observed that, outside of Quebec, "People suffering severe AEFIs are left to assume the costs of legal fees, lost wages, uninsured medical services and rehabilitation supports," and plumped for a no-fault system, in which "compensation is needs-based and not punitive."
+The authors observed that, outside of Quebec, "People suffering severe AEFIs are left to assume the costs of legal fees, lost wages, uninsured medical services and rehabilitation supports", and plumped for a no-fault system, in which "compensation is needs-based and not punitive."
 They go on to write:

 The authors conclude that an "equitable and fair compensation system with a transparent accountability process for monitoring potential AEFIs associated with COVID-19 immunization could increase public confidence in vaccines and promote uptake."

+Germany

+Germany has established a treatment and research centre for VAEs at Marburg University Hospital (UKGM).

+Measure

+Vaccine mortality rate

+In 2025, researchers assessed COVID-19 mRNA vaccine-induced mortality risks to 8 different age groups, analyzing mortality data from the US and 23 European countries.
+Their multiple regression analysis showed that in most cases the number of vaccine doses were positively correlated with the number of deaths in 2021, and the positive correlations were statistically significant.
+The mean value of VMR was 0.04 percent in the US, and age-stratified VMRs were 0.0045, 0.0065, 0.0091, 0.0165, 0.0157, 0.0445, 0.0604, 0.0577 percent for people aged 0–17, 18–29, 30–39, 40–49, 50–64, 65–74, 75–84, 85 and older, respectively.
+They argued that actual vaccine-related deaths were at least 20 times higher than those drawn from the database because of underreporting.
+They pointed out that COVID-19 case fatality rates were comparable to VMRs for people aged 0–45, indicating that risks to those who receive COVID-19 mRNA injections outweigh proposed benefits for people aged below 45.